-Trip Planning Timeline – a teacher’s guide to what paperwork and logistics need to be completed in the weeks leading up to a program
+Trip Planning Timeline– An essential guide to what paperwork and logistics need to be completed in the weeks leading up to a program

-General School Agreement – Mandatory form sent to the principal and lead teacher/coordinator describing the legal and financial relationship with your school.
+General School Agreement – Mandatory form we send to the principal and lead teacher/coordinator describing the legal and financial relationship with your school.

 General Participant Agreement – Mandatory form that each participant (students and chaperones) must fill out before the program begins.

-Dorm Assignment worksheet (Autumn 2017) Mandatory dormitory assignment worksheet we must receive before the program begins.
+Dorm Assignment worksheet (Autumn 2017) Mandatory dormitory assignment worksheet we must receive at the beginning of your program.

 Student paperwork checklist – A useful table for tracking which students have completed their release paperwork.
 This sheet is mandatory and must be emailed to us 2 weeks in advance of your Sky School program (refer to Trip Planning Timeline).